3dbeb41841bfbfcc24d55143816cf7f1/jquery/README.md

 ## DOM manipulation with jQuery - Intro (40 mins)

-Before we get into jQuery, let's just think about how we would perform the following tasks:
+**YOU DO - THINK, PAIR, SHARE** Before we get into jQuery, let's just think about how we would perform the following tasks:
   - `select` a DIV and change it's content
   - `append` a new DIV with some content to a web page
   - `handle` forms where users want to dynamically add elements to the page